-The administrator of Tokelau says the New Zealand territory will be getting a new passenger ship in 2015, that is likely to be equipped with marine kites to harness wind power.
+The administrator of Tokelau says the New Zealand territory will be getting a new passenger ship, that is likely to be equipped with marine kites to harness wind power.

-Jonathan Kings says the 43-metre long ship will travel to and from Samoa and be available every day of the year.
+Jonathan Kings says the 43-metre long ship, which will carry up to 60 passengers, will travel to and from Samoa and be available every day of the year.

 Mr Kings says the purpose-built vessel will be of huge significance for Tokelau as the territory has needed a replacement for over 10 years and currently relies on a chartered ship.

 "This is a vessel that the community of Tokelau had a major say in the design of - so it is designed to meet their particular needs and it is their only transport link to the outside world so ensuring that they have a safe, pleasant voyage is a matter of huge priority for them and for New Zealand."

 Jonathan Kings says the possiblity of using marine kites to make the vessel more efficient is being considered following testing.